orbitalquark/textadept/docs/api.md

 <a id="buffer.property"></a>
 #### `buffer.property`

-Map of key-value string pairs used by lexers.
+Map of key-value string pairs populated by lexers.

 <a id="buffer.selection_n_anchor"></a>
 #### `buffer.selection_n_anchor`